-Hiru Corp.: AMEEREX Signs MOU to Acquire 45.6 million-Ounce Silver-Gold Project in Nevada, Expanding Its North American Precious-Metals Portfolio
+Hiru Corp.: AMEEREX Signs MOU to Acquire 45.6 Million-Ounce Silver-Gold Project in Nevada, Expanding Its North American Precious-Metals Portfolio

-ATLANTA, GA AND DOHA, QATAR / ACCESS Newswire / December 6, 2025 / Ameerex Corporation (OTC:HIRU) ("Ameerex" or the "Company"), a natural-resources group owned and managed by high-profile Qatari investors, announces that it has signed a Memorandum of Understanding (MOU) to acquire a 100% interest in the Corcoran Canyon Silver-Gold Project in Nye County, Nevada.
+ATLANTA, GA AND DOHA, QA / ACCESS Newswire / December 8, 2025 / Ameerex Corporation (OTC:HIRU) ("Ameerex" or the "Company"), a natural-resources group owned and managed by high-profile Qatari investors, announces that it has signed a Memorandum of Understanding (MoU) to acquire a 100% interest in the Corcoran Canyon Silver-Gold Project in Nye County, Nevada.

 The NI 43-101 Technical Report for Corcoran Canyon outlines a substantial Inferred Mineral Resource totaling approximately 45.6 million silver-equivalent ounces (AgEq), comprising: